 Why should I become Catholic?

 Every year in the United States and throughout the world thousands are welcomed fully into the Catholic Church.
 For many, this process begins with a question: Why should I become Catholic?
-Each Sunday, starting in September those curious about the Catholic Church and the Rite of Christian Initiation for Adults (RCIA) are welcomed to join us after the 10:30 am Mass.
+Each Sunday, starting in September those curious about the Catholic Church and the Rite of Christian Initiation for Adults (RCIA) are welcome to join us at 9 a.m. in the St. Ambrose Center.
 These casual, no-obligation gatherings are an opportunity to ask questions about the Catholic faith and learn about how to join the Church.

 Any adult who is interested in entering fully into the Catholic Church may continue to join us every Sunday through the Easter season.
 Those adults preparing for Christian Initiation are guided through a real appreciation of the unity we share as one body affirming our most treasured possession – our Faith as expressed each Sunday at Eucharist (the Mass).